 Best Ways to Block Street Noise

-Once you’ve located any cracks or gaps, seal them up with sound blocking caulk or sealant.
+Once you’ve located any cracks or gaps, seal them up with acoustical caulk or sealant.

 Double-pane windows have a reputation for blocking sound, yet the real blocking comes from their airtight seals, not the double glass.
 Besides, replacing windows is costly and time-consuming.
 Before taking such a drastic measure, try sound blocking curtains like these ones, which are specifically designed to block out sound – especially street noise.